 Office of Financial Assistance Standards of Satisfactory Academic Progress Policy

-In order to receive financial aid, you must make Satisfactory Academic Progress (SAP) as defined by the U.S. Department of Education.
-All Drew University students who have completed a Free Application for Federal Student Aid (FAFSA) and wish to be considered for federal and state aid, and those who wish to be considered for institutional financial aid must meet the criteria stated in the policy regardless of whether or not they previously received aid.
-These requirements apply to part-time as well as full-time students for all semesters of enrollment within an academic year, including those semesters for which no financial aid was granted.
-Evaluation of SAP is made at the conclusion of each academic year by the Office of Financial Assistance once grades are available in the university system.
-This review looks at grades received, courses attempted, GPA, and pace towards graduation.
+In order to receive federal and state financial aid, you must make Satisfactory Academic Progress (SAP) as defined by the U.S. Department of Education and Drew University institutional guidelines.
+All Drew University students who have completed a Free Application for Federal Student Aid (FAFSA) and wish to be considered for State and Federal aid must meet the criteria stated in the policy regardless of whether or not they previously received aid.
+These requirements apply to part-time as well as full-time students for all semesters of enrollment within an academic year, including those semesters for which no aid was granted.
+Evaluation of SAP is made at the conclusion of each academic term once grades are posted in the university system.
+This review looks at grades received; all courses attempted and earned GPA and pace towards graduation.